 Also, the weight of a garbage disposal doesn’t really matter since kitchen sinks can handle much higher loads.

 The two models look different, but even then the difference is surprisingly small.
 The L-8000, due to its taller stance, looks slim whereas the L-3300 looks more chubby.
 However, their widths are the same 8.5 inches.
 Also, the bottom of the L-3300 disposal has more visible tapering than the former.

 In all other aspects both garbage disposals look the same.
 They have the same color combinations, same build quality, same logo, and all other visual aspects are the same.

 Final verdict – Which is the best; Waste King L3300 or L8000?

 Waste King L-3300 and L8000 share many common features but they belong to different power categories.
 If you are looking for a 1 HP garbage disposal go for L8000, and if you are looking for a 3/4 HP unit definitely go for the 3300 model.
-If you are confused whether you need a 3/4 HP or 1 HP, I recommend going for the L8000.
-This is because it has a much longer warranty, and better grinding power, and the price differences between these two models is not a game changer.
+If you are confused about whether you need a 3/4 HP or 1 HP, I recommend going for the L8000.
+This is because it has a much longer warranty, and better grinding power, and the price differences between these two models are not a game-changer.

 If you like the article above, here are some other similar articles you should check out!